HEPTACOM/heptaconnect-docs/Nomenclature.md

 ### Morpher

 A `Morpher` is a special form of `PortalNode`. `Morphers` can receive various data types and store the entities temporarily.
 When certain conditions are met, the `Morpher` triggers its own `Emitter` to emit processed data.
 This could be used to collect different aspects of an entity and resolve dependencies.
-A `Morpher` could e. g. collect orders, addresses and customers and keep the data to itself until every sub-entity of the order has been received (a. k. a. all dependencies are resolved).
+A `Morpher` could e.g. collect orders, addresses and customers and keep the data to itself until every sub-entity of the order has been received (a. k. a. all dependencies are resolved).
 After that the `Morpher` will emit a compound `DatasetEntity` with all the necessary data.

 ## Dataset

 A `Dataset` is a collection of common data structs that various `Portals` can rely on.
-There are different `Datasets` for different use cases and even some compound `Datasets` (e. g. `ecommerce`) that consist of multiple smaller `Datasets` (e. g. `physical-location`). `Datasets` are required by `Portals` to have a shared understanding of data and to establish communication between them.
+There are different `Datasets` for different use cases and even some compound `Datasets` (e.g. `ecommerce`) that consist of multiple smaller `Datasets` (e.g. `physical-location`). `Datasets` are required by `Portals` to have a shared understanding of data and to establish communication between them.

 ### DatasetEntity